damianschmidt/neat/README.md

 ### TODO:
 - NEAT_new
-    - Add Sonic (make faster)
-    - Add visualization
+    - Add visualization and statistics
     - Add another game
     - Add different activation functions (especially that described in NEAT paper)
     - Add tests
+    - Add Sonic (make it faster by parallel)